-Most of the New Testament was written by Paul and Luke, neither of whom ever met Jesus.
-Luke wrote the Acts of the Apostles and it’s nothing like anything in the rest of the New Testament or Gnostic Gospels.
-But it is the main source of mythology on Paul, and paints him as the true heir to Jesus.
+Most of the New Testament was written by Paul and Luke, neither of whom ever met a living Jesus.
+Luke wrote the Acts of the Apostles and it’s nothing like the rest of the New Testament or Gnostic Gospels.
+But it is the main source of mythology on Paul, and paints him as the true heir to the Jesus movement.
 It also employs angels and moments of theatrical magic, suggesting the author may have been a talented playwright, and what you are actually digesting is a wag-the-dog-movie.
 Imagine if you heard the disembodied voice of the Great One, (something guaranteed to be either a prank or a false delusion in real life).
 In this story this happens to two people, and their reactions are hilarious if you just think about it because they both react as if this sort of thing happens every day.

 Saul was terrorizing followers of Jesus in Jerusalem, threatening to kill them.
 He went to the high priest and requested letters to the synagogues in Damascus.
 Saul wanted authority to hunt down Jesus believers in Damascus.
 If he found any, men or women, he’d drag them back to Jerusalem.